De Quervain’s Tenosynovitis treatment – should we look at the ligaments of the wrist and thumb?

 Thumb pain can be confusing in that there are many issues that can cause pain in the thumbs.
 This confusion is none more evident than in the many patients we see with a diagnosis of De Quervain’s Tenosynovitis.
 See if this sounds like a familiar story to you.

-A patient (mainly a women in her 30s or older) will come in with thumb pain, it has been going on for a while.
-In many cases the patient will say they are not sure how it happened.
+A patient (mainly women in her 30s or older) will come in with thumb pain, it has been going on for a while.
+In many cases, the patient will say they are not sure how it happened.
 Their thumb just started to hurt.
 Some patients will report an intense pain at the onset and thought that they had “done something.”
 But they could not think of what they had done as they did not have an acute injury.
-They will often complain that using a computer mouse or their smart phones aggravate their pain.
+They will often complain that using a computer mouse or their smartphones aggravates their pain.
 They will also tell us about pain while sleeping and waking up with a frozen in place thumb.
 They will also tell us of the recommendation for cortisone and following the injections they suffered from a rapidly accelerating pain and function problem.